owncloud/ocis/docs/ocis/deployment/ocis_full.md

 #### Use a local minio S3 storage backend

 For testing purposes, you can use a local minio S3 storage backend.
-To enable it, uncomment the `S3NG_MINIO` line in the `docker-compose.yml` file.
+To enable it, uncomment the `S3NG_MINIO` line in the `.env` file.

 The frontend for the minio server is available at `http://minio.owncloud.test` and the access key is `ocis` and the secret key is `ocis-secret`.